 John Tellaisha of the

-is a member of a 12 person architectural firm in Cleveland, Ohio.
+Oliver Design Group is a member of a 12 person architectural firm in Cleveland, Ohio.
 They had initially begun computer use on Wintel systems years ago, but have ended up almost entirely Mac.

 “Only our accounting/billing software (Wind2) runs on a PC, although we did attempt running that under Virtual PC for a while,” he said.
 “Although my primary role here is architecture, I am also the primary IT support person.
 The simplicity and reliability of the Macintosh platform has made it possible for us to support our 14 Mac systems in-house.
 We have utilized FileMaker Pro to develop a number of customized forms and solutions for practice specific needs.
 Additionally we use Word, PowerPoint, Excel, FastTrack Schedule, Pagemaker and Photoshop.”